 Chances are, if you pop into a cafe or restaurant to grab a bite to eat, you can ask your waiter or waitress to point you in the direction of the right spot.
 This option might be a bit more welcoming than stopping a random stranger on the street to ask for directions.
 Also, do your research in advance and make note of the tourism offices, which can provide a bevy of information to help you.
-If you duck into an internet cafe, you can also check out websites featuring local connections such as Triptrotting or Spotted by Locals to find what you’re looking for.
+If you duck into an internet cafe, you can also check out websites featuring local connections such as Spotted by Locals to find what you’re looking for.

 Offline Guides & Travel Guide Books